weezymatt/weezymatt.github.io/_projects/2_ml-project.md

 ## Highlights

-We present a brief survey on classical machine learning algorithms in the context of the CoNNL-2003 Shared Task.
+This blog post present a brief survey on classical machine learning algorithms in the context of the CoNNL-2003 Shared Task.
 A named entity recognition (NER) system is built to recognize and classify objects in a body of text into predefined categories.
-While the task is certainly not new, we approach the task naively[^1]. by creating a baseline to get some inspiration and determine the complexity of the problem which motivates the use of machine learning.
-Finally, we include an analysis between generative and discriminative machine learning algorithms.
+While the task is certainly not new, I approach the task naively[^1] by creating a baseline to get some inspiration and determine the complexity of the problem which motivates the use of machine learning.
+Finally, an analysis is included between generative and discriminative machine learning algorithms.

-[^1]: Naive in the sense that we should attempt to solve the task with appropriate tools.
-We may also note various when we baseline systems correctly.
+[^1]: Naive in the sense that one should attempt to solve the task with appropriate tools.
+This also exposes details in the data when one uses relevant baselines.

-> **NOTE** Access to GitHub repository [here](https://github.com/weezymatt/NER-with-Classical-Machine-Learning) and paper [here](https://github.com/weezymatt/NER-with-Classical-Machine-Learning/blob/main/reports/INFO_521_report.pdf)
+> **NOTE** Access to GitHub repository [here](https://github.com/weezymatt/NER-with-Classical-Machine-Learning) and paper [here](https://github.com/weezymatt/NER-with-Classical-Machine-Learning/blob/main/reports/INFO_521_report.pdf).

-A secondary objective for the project required each algorithm to be written in pure python with numpy.
-The `scikit-learn` library was used for comparision purposes during evaluation.
+A secondary objective for the project required each algorithm to be written in python.
+While not required, the `scikit-learn` library was used as comparision for a sanity-check during evaluation.[^2]

+- Since the writing of this blog/paper, I've implemented various architectures from papers (e.g., deep averaging networks, lstms with attention) and can confidently cite the difference in runtime between the written algorithm and the imported algorithm due to inefficent matrix multiplication.
+That is, my inexperience was at fault.
+While the performance was nearly identical (suggesting a correctly implemented algorithm) that did not take advantage of the hardware, resulting is slower performance.
+I highly suggest newcomers to try implementing an architecture from scratch as it really teaches you the dirty details in machine learning.

+[^2]: Debugging machine learning is a difficult but useful skill.
+Writing algorithms from scratch (in some capacity) is an excellent exercise.

 ## Introduction

-The Named Entity Recognition and Classification (NERC) task refers to the process that identifies phrases in text into various categories.
+The Named Entity Recognition and Classification (NERC) task refers to the process that classifies phrases in text as various categories.
 Common entity types include ORGANIZATION (ORG), PERSON (PER), LOCATION (LOC), and MISCELLANEOUS (MISC).
 Tagging is the process of labeling each word in a sentence with its respective named entity (NE).
 As an example:

 <div class="entities" style="line-height: 2.5; direction: ltr">
 <mark class="entity" style="background: #7aecec; padding: 0.45em 0.6em; margin: 0 0.25em; line-height: 1; border-radius: 0.35em;">